stargate-bukkit/Stargate-Bukkit/README.md

 ## Migration

 This plugin should be compatible with configurations from the Stargate plugin all the way back.
 The nethergate.gate file, the endgate.gate file and the watergate.gate file will be overwritten if they exist.
 Take a backup of the files and overwrite the files after the first startup if you want to keep your custom gates.

 If you have legacy gate files using the old numeric material ids, you need to change them to the new format manually.
 Use F3 + H to see material ids.
 Use them exactly as written after "minecraft:".
 The configuration will be updated to a more easily readable format, but the old configuration will be saved in case you want to change back right away.

 Permissions have had a few changes, so you should check the permissions section for any differences since you set up permissions.

+Payment to owner using Economy, through Vault, is only possible if the portal owner in the portal database is defined by a UUID, and not a username.
+Right now, there is no automatic upgrade from usernames to UUID.
+You must either make the stargate owner re-create the stargate or edit the file in the portals folder in a text editor.
+There are various ways to find the UUID of players.
+You may look in the usercache.json file in the server directory or search for the username on various websites.

 # Permissions